EOSIO/eos/docs/02_cleos/03_command-reference/set/set-action-permission.md

 ## Examples

-1. Set permission on a _hi_ action deployed to the _scontract1_ account so that the _bob_ account's `active` permssion and _customp1_ permission are authorized:
+1. Set permission on a _hi_ action deployed to the _scontract1_ account so that the _bob_ account's `active` permission and _customp1_ permission are authorized:
 ```shell
 cleos set action permission bob scontract1 hi customp1 -p bob@active
 ```
 **Where**
-`bob` = The name of the account to link the custom permssion authority.
+`bob` = The name of the account to link the custom permission authority.
 `scontract1`= The name of the account which owns the smart contract.
-`hi` = The name of the action to link to a permssion.
+`hi` = The name of the action to link to a permission.
 `customp1` = The permission used to authorize the transaction.
-`-p bob@active` = The permission used to authorize setting the permssions.
+`-p bob@active` = The permission used to authorize setting the permissions.

 **Example Output**
 ```shell